ninerxsolution/lottery-backoffice-service-support-v2/documents/DATABASE_FEATURE.md

 ## Overview

 This feature provides a comprehensive database connection testing system for the Lottery Backoffice Service Support v2 application.
-It supports multiple database types and provides a user-friendly interface for testing connections.
+It supports PostgreSQL database only and provides a user-friendly interface for testing connections.

 ## Features

 ### Supported Database Types
 - **PostgreSQL** - Full support with connection pooling
-- **MySQL** - Full support with prepared statements
-- **SQLite** - Full support with file-based storage

 ### Core Functionality
 - Database connection testing